Latest News

 Our Pillars

-The Federation of Black Canadians (FBC) is a national, non-profit organization, driven by Black organizations across the country.
+The Federation of Black Canadians (FBC) is a national, charity organization, driven by Black organizations across the country.
 We advance the social, economic, political and cultural interests of Canadians of African descent.

 Total Health